 I asked her what she painted them with.
 "I painted them with turquoise acrylic paint and I intend to put some kind of sealer on them."

-To add decoration and spacing between the turquoise spuds(!) she strung them with silver beads on nylon jewelry cord.
-She said the nylon cord was stiff enough that she didn't need to use a needle.
+To add decoration and spacing between the turquoise dried spuds, she strung silver beads between the pieces and used nylon jewelry cord.
+She said the nylon cord was stiff enough that she didn't need to use a needle to thread the cord through the potato holes.

 "This was a two-day process," says Janetta.
 "I could have put two beads in between each potato but didn't think of it at the time.
 It took a long time to paint them!" she added.